When it comes to setting up your new business, your initial focus will likely be on getting your product right, then getting it out there.

 While it might seem like the lesser of two options, Traditional accounting actually offers better business rates and more flexibility.
 It’s worth noting that, once your annual turnover hits £300,000, you’ll need to swap to this method, regardless.

-A separate business bank account is essential for your company – regardless of its size.
+A separate business bank account is a must-have for your company – regardless of its size.

 Arrange for all income and expenses related to your business to flow through this account.
 Keep your personal outgoings – such as household utility bills, council tax or rent – tethered to your private bank account.

 Doing this will help keep you out of murky waters in more ways than one.
-For instance:
+Here are the main advantages:

 - Using a business account ensures that each transaction is related to the company – meaning no unpleasant surprises.